MicrosoftDocs/azure-databases-docs/articles/postgresql/migrate/migration-service/best-practices-migration-service-postgresql.md

 ## Migration speed benchmarking

 The following table shows the time it takes to perform migrations for databases of various sizes by using the migration service.
-The migration was performed by using a flexible server with the SKU Standard_D4ds_v4 (4 cores, 16-GB memory, 128-GB disk, and 500 IOPS).
+The migration was performed by using a flexible server with the SKU Standard_D4ds_v4 (4 cores, 16-GB memory).

 | Database size | Approximate time taken (HH:MM) |
 | :--- | :--- |